KazNeoL45/Airith-for-Unreal-Engine-/README.md

 ## How It Works

-1. **Blueprint Analysis**: Aerith reads Blueprint graphs, nodes, variables, functions, and components, converting them to structured JSON data
+1. **Blueprint Analysis**: Airith reads Blueprint graphs, nodes, variables, functions, and components, converting them to structured JSON data
 2. **AI Processing**: The JSON is sent to Claude API along with your prompt and system instructions
-3. **Blueprint Modification**: Claude responds with structured instructions that Aerith executes:
+3. **Blueprint Modification**: Claude responds with structured instructions that Airith executes:
    - Adding/removing variables
    - Creating functions
    - Adding components